 Windows Update: Improved restart experience

 Windows 8 reduces how often users have to restart their PCs after installing updates.
-If an update requires the PC to be restart, instead of forcing users to do so immediately, Windows 8 provides a grace period, allowing users to pick a time that is convenient for them.
+If an update requires the PC to be restarted, instead of forcing users to do so immediately, Windows 8 provides a grace period, allowing users to pick a time that’s convenient for them.
 The time remaining is updated and displayed every time the user logs on.

 Windows Update: Maintenance scheduler integration

-The maintenance scheduler triggers maintenance activities during a maintenance window, depending on the frequency of the maintenance task.
+The maintenance scheduler triggers maintenance activities during a maintenance window, depending on the frequency of the task.
 If a user misses an event, the maintenance scheduler tries the task again at the next maintenance window.
-If a task cannot be performed beyond its specified deadline, the maintenance scheduler finds idle time to start the tasks.
+If a task can’t be performed beyond its specified deadline, the maintenance scheduler finds idle time to start the tasks.
 The maintenance scheduler also wakes a PC up from hibernate and sleep during the maintenance window if the PC is plugged in with AC power and there are tasks to be run.
-Because installing updates is a critical maintenance activity, Windows displays a notification if updates are available install and the last install was more than 30 days ago.
+Because installing updates is a critical maintenance activity, Windows displays a notification if updates are available to install and the last install was more than 30 days ago.

 Windows Update: New updating experience

 Windows Update includes a new interface that enables users to better choose which updates they want to install.
-Windows Update exposes a summary of important updates only when a yellow install hub with at least one pre-selected update and an install button is displayed.
+Windows Update exposes a summary of important updates only when a yellow install hub with at least one preselected update and an install button is displayed.
 Users can install either security and definition updates or all important updates.
 The new Windows Update interface is an entry point for users who want to check their update status.
 If they see any Windows Update notifications, they can go to this interface to manually update.

 Windows Update: Windows Update notifications

 The logon screen shows notifications about available updates for Automatic Update modes and about security updates that haven't been downloaded or installed for more than 7 days.
 Users also see a Windows Update notification when a PC restart is beyond the grace period.
-Otherwise, security updates and updates to application will be part of restarting the PC.
+Otherwise, security updates and updates to apps will be part of restarting the PC.

 Pause and resume maintenance